vojtapl/synaTudorMiS/libfprint/README.md

 - adding alert stage to TLS
 - Fix naming scheme
   - Naming of variables
+  - figure out the naming of TLS things
 - fix asserts
 - What to do on full storage
 - verifying endian independence